-Our experience taught us that clients are often inclined to rush when it comes to a project they've been planning – in some instances because of deadlines, but more often out of impatience or even lack of understanding.
+Our experience taught us that clients are often inclined to rush when it comes to a project they've been planning – sometimes because of deadlines, but more often out of impatience or lack of understanding.

-That's why, in Devōt, we want to continuously educate our clients about the importance of preparation in every single project.
-When it comes to a complex project, the more time and resources you put in preparation and „construction“, the more likely you will succeed.
+That's why, at Devōt, we want to educate our clients about the importance of project preparation.
+When it comes to a complex project, the more time and resources you put forth, the more likely you will succeed.

-Our biggest goal is not to wrap up the project as quickly as possible, but to deliver a successful project and make our client happy.
-Our job is to offer a full service in project development, which includes supporting them with professional guidance every step of the way.
+Our biggest goal is not to wrap up the project as quickly as possible but to deliver a successful project and make our clients happy.
+We offer a full service in project development, which includes supporting our clients with professional guidance every step of the way.

 How to avoid missed deadlines and substandard products?

 We prefer to do things a bit differently – by strongly focusing on preparation and constant follow-up during the execution.

 Our primary tool in the preparation process is the project discovery phase itself.
 This crucial step helps shape and guide the course of the project, assemble the right team for the job, ensure the great performance of the team, as well as deliver the project on time and within the defined budget.

 Every great project needs a great start.

 In our experience, clients are often overwhelmed with excitement about their new project idea – which is not a bad thing.
 Still, it can interfere with proper definition and planning, if the client starts to rush the process.